 Southern Spain was invaded and settled by Moroccans – the Moors – in the 8th Century, and then the Spanish Catholic Kings decided to kick them out in 1488.
 While leaders from the rest of the area surrendered, Mojacar’s warden Alabez did not.

-This union is celebrated with a huge four-day festival every June in Mojacar with parades, parties, and historical reenactments.
+This union is celebrated with a huge four-day festival every June with parades, parties, and historical reenactments.

 Mojacar’s food scene caters to many tastes.
 You can sample many different types of tapas with your glass of local wine or beer in many of the tiny crowded Spanish bars, savor traditional Spanish dishes such as paella in the Spanish restaurants in old town winding streets and dotted along the playa, as well as international fare such as Chinese and some good old British pub food for the homesick tourists in various venues too.